What is a small loan

 How do small loans work?

-While increasing your borrowing will make it less likely that you will be accepted for further credit during the life of the loan, the long-term impact of a small loan on your credit score will therefore depend on how you manage it.
+While increasing your borrowing may make it less likely that you will be accepted for further credit during the term of your small loan, the long-term on your credit score will depend on how you manage it.

-Make all the payments on time, and the record could even stand you in better stead with lenders, but miss one or more payment dates and your score will certainly fall.
+If you make your payments on time and in full your credit score should increase, but if you miss one or more payment dates your score will certainly fall.

 Moneysupermarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.